azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 system prompts or other configurations in the agent nodes to better tailor the output to the user's specific use cases.

-We made the mistake of sidelining these ideas.
+We mostly sidelined these ideas, though.
 Instead, we tunnel visioned on performance.
 In Devin's original launch, they cited a new state-of-the-art in a benchmark called SWE-Bench.
 Here's a brief overview of the benchmark, taken from their website: